314a/rr-rstudio-git/README.md

 1. **Git** Installation
    + **Win:** Download and Install Git ([Download Git](https://git-scm.com/downloads))
    + **OSX:** Install the Xcode command line tools, that include Git.
-To invoke the XCode installation process on OSX, type "git --version" and "git config" in the osx shell.
+To invoke the XCode installation process on OSX, type `git --version` and `git config` in the osx shell.
 OSX will then ask you install the XCode developer command line tools.
-Another way to invoke the install procedure is: "xcode-select --install"
+Another way to invoke the installation procedure is: `xcode-select --install`
    + Optional Git clients: [SourceTree](https://www.sourcetreeapp.com).
 2. **R ([Download R](https://cloud.r-project.org)):** Download and Install R (if not already installed).
 3. **RStudio ([Download RStudio Desktop](https://www.rstudio.com/products/RStudio/#Desktop)):**  Download and Install RStudio (if not already installed)